MassimoBelfioreCode/COBOL_self-study/README.md

 Repo with my COBOL study material and programs (Livello base).

 ---
-COBOL Compiler Installation on your machine
+COBOL Compiler Installation (GnuCOBOL) on your machine
 ---
-Instructions:
+Instructions for installing :

 Open a new terminal window and type:  sudo apt install open-cobol